cs3217-2223/problem-set-4-tau-bar/README.md

     * When panned to an invalid location (overlap or out of bounds):
       * `BoardObject` object which represented by view being panned should not update its position in `board`
       * peg view should not move on the screen to the new position
+    * When test on different screen size:
+      * `height` and `width` of board should adjust based on device screen size
   * Load Button
     * When tapped:
       * should open Level Select View